 Joanne has led, volunteered, and worked for many Atlantic Canadian artist-run centres and arts organizations, including the Khyber Centre for the Arts, Linda Joy Media Arts Society, Moving Images Group, and the Atlantic Filmmakers Cooperative.
 She has also enjoyed many positions in public service business transformation, most recently leading the Avalon Sexual Assault Centre in organizational renewal as their Interim Executive Director.
 Social justice, inclusion, and healing are at the heart of her engagements.

-Film Producer (she/her), Nova Scotia
+Board (she/her), Nova Scotia

 Growing up, I was fortunate to have both of my parents working in the film industry.
 It provided me with the unique opportunity to see how productions worked behind the camera and not just the finished product like most people see.
 I would visit my parents on set and sometimes I even got to do background work.
 Whether it was a small or large production, I was able to see all the moving parts — all the crew members working in tandem to complete a singular goal— and it fascinated me, even though I did not completely understand what they were doing through my young eyes.
 I believe my drive came from swimming competitively, which I did twice a day, five days a week, between ages 9 and 17.
 It taught me discipline and work ethic, which I have carried into my career in film production today.